You do not need computing expertise to understand how important it is to save your work.

 Other features of the device include backing up on Windows and Mac using its own backup solution.
 It also has a USB 3.0 port that you can use to connect it to even more storage.
 You can use it to start direct downloads or transfers from cameras and other devices.
 Unfortunately, it does not support connections to networks and printers.
 There are also restrictions when it comes to the apps you can use, including the fact that they do not have a media player.
 This means you have to rely on the format your device supports to play your files.
 This is typically not an issue for Android and Windows, but can be a huge drawback for iOS users.

 This 150-gram portable hard drive is rightfully called “Slim” because it is just a little over 12mm thick – almost the size of a cell phone.
-There are four capacities available for Seagate’s hard drive:500GB 1TB 2TB 4TB
+There are four capacities available for Seagate’s hard drive: 1TB, 2TB, 4TB and 5TB.

-It is also an affordable choice, especially for those who are into producing music just for fun.
+It is also an affordable choice, making it a great choice for those who are looking for the best hard drive for music production for their ‘just for fun’ projects.
 Currently, 4TB is the largest when it comes to single volume portable drive capacities.
 With the really small size of this Seagate hard drive, it can easily rival other desktop drives that are much bigger than its physical size.
 After tests performed on the drive, many users believe it is one of the fastest around.
 Aside from being a fast device, it also has some useful features for music production, including the ability to back up local data, content from social media, and mobile devices.

 The drive does seem like one of the best options for those who want to carry their home videos or music library on the go.
 Meanwhile, this portable hard drive comes with some limitations.
 One is it does not provide a long warranty compared to other hard drives on the market.
 Another downside is that it does not provide security, so anyone can simply access the contents of the drive without your permission.